-- If the invoice exactly matches the amount paid the right hand box will be green and if it is the correct invoice you just tick the OK box and the transaction will be reconciled (Note that if there is more than one possible match there will be an option ‘X other possible matches found’, in which case you can click and see the other items.
-This will happen where you have for instance regularly monthly or weekly payments and are reconciling over a long period of time or where you have customers being billed the same amount).
+- If the invoice exactly matches the amount paid, the right hand box will be green.
+If it is the correct invoice, you just tick the OK box and the transaction will be reconciled.
+Note that if there is more than one possible match there will be an option ‘X other possible matches found’, in which case you can click and see the other items.
+This will happen where you have, for instance, regular monthly or weekly payments and are reconciling over a long period of time or where you have customers being billed the same amount.

-Create is where you have a transaction on Xero that are not invoiced sales or purchases that you need to create bills for, and that are not transfers to or from another account (such as your savings or credit card account).
+Create is where you have transactions on Xero that are not invoiced sales or purchases that you need to create bills for, and that are not transfers to or from another account (such as your savings or credit card account).

 Common examples would be bank interest and bank charges, utility bills, debit card payments – anything where you do not have the receipt and where the purchase was not made on credit.

 When you click Create you then fill in Who, What and Why.
 Who – the name of the supplier.
-What– choose a heading from the chart of account?
-Why – a description of the purchase or occasion. (e.g. ‘businesses meeting with client X’)
+What– choose a heading from the chart of account.
+Why – a description of the purchase or occasion (e.g., ‘business meeting with client X’).